pipe-cd/pipecd/docs/rfcs/0014-multi-cluster-deployment-for-k8s.md

 # Usecase
 - case 1.
 When applying the same manifest to multiple clusters for redundant configuration
 - case 2.
 When applying manifest with some patches applied to multiple clusters for redundant configuration
 - case 3.
-Blue/Green Deployment acress the clusters
+Blue/Green Deployment across clusters

 # Detailed design